- Classical Cleveland -

 & Kanako Mizuno, piano

-Leda Mileto - Having encountered the violin at the age of ten, she was taught according to the principles of the Italian school.
+Leda Mileto took up the violin the violin at the age of ten and she was taught according to the principles of the Italian school.
 She graduated from the Conservatoire in Rome in 2020, and was selected for Yair Kless’s studio at the Royal Northern College of Music.
 Here she formed the Aestus String Quartet (2021-present).
 Leda plays a Johannes Cuypers violin of the year 1797.

 Programme: